The Real Cost of Living in Thailand: About $1k a Month

 Let me get straight to it, because that's what you came for.
-You can live a comfortable life in Thailand on around $1,000 a month.
+For a single person, the cost of living in Thailand runs around $1,000 a month for a comfortable lifestyle.
 Some guys do it for less.
 Plenty do it for a little more and live like kings.
-A buddy of mine told me his number was about 35,000 baht a month, roughly a grand, and he's still stacking a few hundred in savings on top of that.

 That's not a tourist surviving in a hostel.
 That's a real life.
-Your own apartment, eating out most days, weekly massages, motorbike to get around, fast internet, the works.
+Your own place, eating out most days, weekly massages, a motorbike to get around, fast internet access, the works.

 Now compare that to what your $1,000 does in America.
 Maybe it covers half your rent.
 Out here it covers your entire life.
 That's the part that breaks people's brains the first time they see it.
 It's like I always say.
 Making $25 an hour online feels like $80 an hour when your rent is $300.
 I broke that whole mechanism down in geoarbitrage.